SamarthSrinivasa/LC-Practice/README.md

 First thought: For each iteration, check the whole array for anything that when added to the iteration, leads to the number, this is an O(n^2) solution

-Notes: Cannot use same element twice - being the same iteration, still can have different iteration but same content in those iterations,
+Notes: Cannot use same element twice - being the same iteration, still can have different iteration but same content in those iterations, created a new array by using vector<int> ans = {i, j}; to return the answer, if no match for the numbers is found, return the given array nums instead.

 # Two Pointers: